ag-cpp/digikam/core/libs/video/qtav/README.md

 * Apply fixes for Clazy static analyzer.
 * Apply fixes for Coverity-Scan static analyzer.

+UNMAINTAINED FEATURES:

+- OpenSL-ES support.
+- WinRT support.
+- Android support.

 TODO:

 - Use cmake to find DirectX dependencies (Windows only).
 - Use cmake to find CUDA Toolkit dependency.
-- Use cmake to find OpenSL-ES dependency.
 - Port to FFMPEG 5.